 A number of the platform providers plus other non-UKCFA advisory organisations have put together some guidelines, usually available on a self-service basis.
 You can use these links to access some of them.
 This is not a full list of what is available.

-Another useful source of information is Nesta, a charity dedicated “to help individuals and organisations bring great ideas to life.”
-You can use these links to download copies of Nesta’s nineteen-page generic report “Working The Crowd” from May 2013, and their recent November 2015 56-page report on the UK Alternative Finance Industry:
+A useful source of information is Nesta, a charity dedicated “to help individuals and organisations bring great ideas to life.”
+You can use these links to download copies of Nesta’s nineteen-page generic report “Working The Crowd” from May 2013, their November 2015 56-page report on the UK Alternative Finance Industry, and a June 2016 report on Crowdfunding for Good Causes based on interviews with UK crowdfunding platforms and a survey of more than 450 charities.

 Here is a link to Nesta’s own top tips for successful crowdfunding (still relevant though a little bit dated):